particle-iot/spectra-2020-workshop/content/docs/ch2.md

 You're now ready to program your Argon with Particle Workbench.
 Let's get the device plugged into your Grove kit and start working with sensors.

-## Unboxing the Grove Starter Kit
+## Unboxing the IoT Starter Kit

-The Grove Starter Kit for Particle Mesh comes with seven different components that work out-of-the-box with Particle Mesh devices, and a Grove Shield that allows you to plug in your Feather-compatible Mesh devices for quick prototyping.
+The IoT Starter Kit comes with seven different components that work out-of-the-box with Particle 3rd Generation devices, and a Grove Shield that allows you to plug in your Feather-compatible devices for quick prototyping.
 The shield houses eight Grove ports that support all types of Grove accessories.
 For more information about the kit, [click here](https://docs.particle.io/datasheets/accessories/mesh-accessories/#grove-starter-kit-for-particle-mesh).

 For this lab, you'll need the following items from the kit: